 My general teaching philosophy rely on the assumptions that classical lecture should be used as a bonus and a motivating communication between a teacher and a student.
 To support this workflow and basically eliminating so called classical lecture component, a peer instruction methodology can be applied.
 For that, integrated course design is used in all my main subjects where I’m responsible for the full course delivery (including theory/lectures and practice/homework).
-The concept of the peer instruction is to engage students during various activities throughout the class (including both – contact hours, as well as e-learning).
-Students should apply the core concepts that they have read/studied prior to the class and they also should be able to explain those concepts to their fellow students.
+The concept of the peer instruction is to engage students during various activities during the class (including both – contact hours, as well as e-learning).
+Students should apply the core concepts that they have read, studied prior to a class and also be able to explain those concepts to their fellow students.
 Collaboration is a key workflow that students face when they step into real world.
 And course itself should develop various skills in its learners.
-Therefore I do use various assessment methods throughout the course life-cycle, bringing each and every student into the learning process from the very beginning.
+Therefore I do use various assessment methods throughout the course life-cycle, including each and every student in the learning process from the very beginning.
 It is just the opposite of so called common lectures where students should ask informal questions during a lecture.
 The downside is that only couple of students are activated who are highly motivated.
 To support peer instruction philosophy, I have design my courses as e-learning courses, where students are not just getting learning materials but they have to be involved in the learning process topic by topic.
 A general design about my main courses is given in the following image.

 One key component while developing course materials is that students are different and therefore I prepare learning materials for various types of students.
 In general it means that I duplicate course materials in various formats.
-For example giving a module’s theory and/or practical component as a full step-by-step text material but also as a video (edited, so that unnecessary pauses/mistakes are removed).
+For example giving a module theory and/or practical component as a full step-by-step text material but also as a video (edited, so that unnecessary pauses/mistakes are removed).
 As such, students can choose which material is more suitable for them.
 Statistically (while asking student’s feedback at the end of course) I get very supportive feedback for my methods.
 Altogether I can conclude that about 70% of students prefer video based learning material and 30% step-by-step text materials.
 Of course both materials can be also used at different time moments.
 But it clearly states that I can’t remove one or the other from my course materials (for example leaving only video based learning materials).

 My goal during a course is to develop various skills.
 As mentioned before I encourage students to ask questions what moved them or confused during self-learning process (module by module basis).
 Because those components can be easily made as must dos during a learning process and evaluated against question’s / answer’s constructiveness, I have seen that quite many students are not able to ask questions about learning subject.
-On the other side, this is an important aspect to know and learn, because real life is expecting that people are active and collaborative.
+On the other side, it is an important aspect to know and learn, because real life is expecting that people are active and collaborative.
 So, this brings us back to a so called classical lecture, where couple of people are engaged and keen on to ask questions because they can do it.
 But we can’t evenly say about other people (who do not ask questions) that they do not want to ask.
 Perhaps they need to be taught through a learning process itself to ask questions.
-A successful e-learning can enhance the development of such skills.
+A successful e-learning can enhance such skills development.

 My general course planning is built on top of integrated course design methodology.
 This methodology should connect learning goals, teaching and learning activities as well as feedback and assessment into one ecosystem where those components relate with each other.
 The question that comes up into my mind when designing a course can be asked like so, “What could be ‘that thing’ that I hope students have learned from my course that is still there and has been a great value for their career, even after several years later from the course ending?”
 Of course the answer lies behind learning goals and what are the methods to achieve those goals.
 If we can take the real world example that is current need or focus in work sector today and build our course around it, finding all the sub-tasks (goals) that are needed to achieve the major goal – we help to remember and most importantly connect the university subject with real things and industry needs.